gayathri1462/Controlling-Media-Player-with-Hand-Gestures-using-Convolutional-Neural-Network/README.md

 # Controlling Media Player with Hand Gestures using Convolutional Neural Network

-## Paper on this project published by IEEE
+## Kindly go through our Research Paper published by IEEE on this project for more information
 ## https://ieeexplore.ieee.org/document/9641567

+## Contact Me on Linkedin: https://www.linkedin.com/in/gayathri1462/

 ### A Web Application to control media player using Hand gestures (Using Streamlit)